scale-it/algo-builder-templates/README.md

 Distributed Applications (dApps) are basically decentralized applications.
 The templates in this repository are extremely helpful and easy to use.
 They are designed and implemented in such a way that they can provide the aspiring developers a headstart in building dApps based on `Algorand Blockchain`.
 The templates heavily use [algosdk](https://github.com/algorand/js-algorand-sdk), [algo-builder](https://github.com/scale-it/algo-builder) and [Algosigner](https://github.com/PureStake/algosigner).

-The detailed description about each template and how to prperly use them can be found in their respective folders.
+The detailed description about each template and how to properly use them can be found in the `docs` directory.

 ## Usage
 Each template is a single project (with 1 package.json file) comprising of the following: